Testing React Native With the New Jest — Part I

 Set up Jest in a React Native project

 Time to test components

 The example repo for this article renders a list of Github repositories.
 You can read several test examples in there but for the purpose this article, let’s focus on testing a simple component called RepoItem:

-Full file includes the props definition and styles
+A full file includes the props definition and styles.

 The problems of Shallow Rendering comparison

 Have you ever used Shallow rendering from react-addons-test-utils or Enzyme?
 They are pretty similar, Enzyme got popular cause it has a nicer API which also allows you to find elements in your React trees.
 Let’s choose this one and try to test a React Native component using it.